Learn how to record a loan in QuickBooks Online.

 Step 1: Set up a liability account to record what you owe

 First, set up a liability account to record the loan:

 - Select Settings ⚙, then select Chart of Accounts.

 - Select New to create a new account.

-- From the Account Type ▼ dropdown menu, select Non-current liabilities.
-Note: If you plan to pay off the loan by the end of the current financial year, select Current Liabilities instead.
+- From the Account Type ▼ dropdown, select Non-current liabilities.
+Note: If you plan to pay off the loan by the end of the current financial year, select Current liabilities instead.

-- From the Detail Type ▼ dropdown, select Notes Payable (or Loan Payable).
+- From the Detail Type, select Notes Payable (or Loan Payable).

 - Give the account a relevant name, like "Loan for a car" or "Covid-19 relief loan."

 - Choose when you want to start tracking your finances.
-In the Unpaid balance field, enter the amount in the account, and determine the as of date.
+In the Balance field, enter the amount in the account, and determine the as of date.
 Enter today's date if you want to start tracking immediately.

 - Select Save and close.